JourneySculptor/Excel-Automation-Tool/README.md

 - Implement GUI for non-technical users.
 - Add email automation for sending reports.
 - Enhance error handling for better user experience.

+💡 **Got ideas or found a bug?**
+Feel free to open an issue on [GitHub Issues](https://github.com/JourneySculptor/Excel-Automation-Tool/issues) to share your feedback!

 ## License
 This project is licensed under the MIT License.